Dhananjaya Y. Chandrachud: Armed forces

-A short time after Babita Puniya, he authored the judgment in Union of India v Ld.
+A short while after the Babita Puniya ruling, he authored the judgment in the Union of India v Ld.
 Cdr.
-Annie Nagaraja wherein the Court directed a similar relief to be granted to women sailors in the Indian Navy.
+Annie Nagaraja case wherein the Court directed a similar relief to be granted to women sailors in the Indian Navy.
 The Court noted the submission of the Union Government that "certain avenues such as sea-sailing duties are ill-suited for women officers as there is no return to the base" and that "Navy ships of today are not structured nor have the infrastructure to accommodate women sailors alongside men sailors" and rejected these submissions as "illusory and without any foundation".
 The judgment received similar international attention and was widely reported upon in national media.

 Sexual harassment at the workplace

 Recently, he authored a judgment which affirmed that sexual harassment at the workplace violates the fundamental rights of women guaranteed under the Indian Constitution.
 The verdict was based on a complaint made by a senior officer of the Punjab and Sind Bank that she was transferred out from Indore to Jabalpur because she had complained about irregularities and corruption.
 The woman, a chief manager and Scale IV officer, said she was also allegedly sexually harassed by her senior officer.
-He held that:Sexual harassment at the workplace is an affront to the fundamental rights of a woman to equality under Articles 14 and 15 and her right to live with dignity under Article 21 of the Constitution as well as her right to practice any profession or to carry on any occupation, trade or business… There can be no manner of doubt that the respondent (woman officer) has been victimized.
+He held that:Sexual harassment at the workplace is an affront to the fundamental rights of a woman to equality under Articles 14 and 15 and her right to live with dignity under Article 21 of the Constitution as well as her right to practice any profession or to carry on any occupation, trade or business… There can be no manner of doubt that the respondent (woman officer) has been victimised.
 This is symptomatic of a carrot and sticks policy adopted to suborn the dignity of a woman who is aggrieved by unfair treatment at her workplace.
 The law cannot countenance this.
 The order of transfer was an act of unfair treatment and is vitiated by malafides.He directed the bank to send the woman employee back to the Indore branch and held that the bank may pass any other order only after she has completed a tenure of one year at the Indore branch.